 “The most plausible cause of a non-tidal acceleration is a possible time rate of change of G, as was first proposed by Dirac.
 Such a change would affect the planets as well as the Moon, producing accelerations (or decelerations) in the exact ratio of the mean motions.”

 Huh?
-A “time rate of change of G”, that all-important 'gravitational constant'?
+A “time rate of change of G”, the all-important 'gravitational constant'?
 Oh well, so... " Hey, gentlemen, let’s just tweak that “constant” and make it a “non-constant”, et voilà: Newton wins again!"
-It is quite comical to read about the many ad hoc “remedies" concocted by the heliocentric disciples - in their feverish travails to patch up the cracks in their crumbling edifice.
-In short, the time has come to clear up this messy state of affairs.
+It is quite comical to read about the countless ad hoc “remedies" whipped up by the heliocentric disciples - in their feverish travails to patch up the cracks in their crumbling edifice.
+The time has truly come to clear up this sorry state of affairs.
 I shall start with these supposed secular “accelerations” and/or "decelerations" of the Moon and demonstrate how the TYCHOS can account for them in the simplest imaginable manner.
 My below graphics should hopefully help visualize what has caused so much confusion and controversy around our Moon's observed motions.